CYBERCODERoss/NETFLIXclone/README.md

 **Step 2: Clone the Code:**

 - Update all the packages and then clone the code.
-- Clone your application's code repository onto the EC2 instance:
+- Clone our application's code repository onto the EC2 instance/AVM:

     ```bash
     git clone https://github.com/CYBERCODERoss/NETFLIXclone.git